 Credential theft is part of almost all attacks within a network, and one of the most widely known forms of credential stealing is surrounding clear-text credentials by accessing lsass.exe.
 However, this is only a piece of the bigger picture of the Windows credential model.
-In Part 1 of the Credential Dumping Series, I took a closer look at vulnerabilities within Windows authentication and credential management and explained why these are prime targets for attackers; in this post, I’ll walk you through some of the protective measures your organization can take to mitigate Windows credential stealing.
+In Part 1 of the Credential Dumping Series, I took a closer look at vulnerabilities within Windows authentication and credential management and explained why these are prime targets for attackers; in this post, I’ll walk you through some of the protective measures your organization can take to mitigate Windows credential theft.

 While pulling clear-text credentials out of memory is the most popular attack, this is only the case for Windows hosts that are running operating systems before Windows 8.1/Server 2012 R2.

 The reason clear-text credentials can be pulled from Local Security Authority Subsystem Service (LSASS) is generally because of WDigest.
 WDigest is a now legacy challenge/response protocol that was used in Windows Server 2003 for LDAP and web authentication.
 The security concern with this protocol is that it stores the clear-text password in memory to be used during the session.